erkandem/get_projectsize/README.md

 $ python3 -m get_projectsize [location/to/requitements.txt]
 ```

-The output could look lik:
+The output could look like:

 ```bash
 ...